theecanmole/NZ-emission-unit-prices/Readme.md

 ### 2025 prices

 So far in 2025, NZU prices mainly been on a downward trend, to well below the 2024 auction reserve price of $64.
 Let alone the 2025 reserve price of $68.
 The 30 January [Government announcement](https://www.beehive.govt.nz/release/setting-new-zealand%E2%80%99s-second-international-climate-target) of the Paris Agreement 2035 emissions target marked the start of the downward trend.
-The 19 March auction failed to sell any units and the downward trend increased.
-The Climate Change Commission's ETS Prices and Settings Advice on 23 April 2025 appears to have ended a short uptick in price.
-The 29 April price of 47.50 was the lowest so far this year.
-However, prices have in the last weeks of May recovered to about $55.00 and have drifted at the mid to high $50s since then.
+Three auctions have failed to sell any units.
+The 4 November Government announcement(https://environment.govt.nz/news/government-announces-a-series-of-changes-to-nzs-climate-change-law/) was described as [Gutting of Zero Carbon Act crashes bipartisan climate consensus](https://newsroom.co.nz/2025/11/06/gutting-of-zero-carbon-act-crashes-bipartisan-climate-consensus/).
+The spot price dropped 5 cents.

 ![](spotprice2025-720by540.svg)